grafana/grafana/docs/sources/administration/user-management/manage-dashboard-permissions/index.md

 When you grant folder permissions, that setting applies to all dashboards and subfolders in the folder.
 For a more granular approach to assigning permissions, you can also assign user permissions to individual dashboards.

-For example, if a user with the viewer organization role requires editor (or admin) access to a dashboard, you can assign those elevated permissions on an individual basis.
+For example, if a user with the viewers organization role requires editor (or admin) access to a dashboard, you can assign those elevated permissions on an individual basis.

 > **Note**: If you have assigned a user dashboard folder permissions, you cannot also assign the user permission to dashboards contained in the folder.